Pinkwashing (LGBTQ): Israel

 Opponents of the term pinkwashing in relation to Israel argue that Israeli society has seen meaningful progress on LGBTQ rights that are better than those in neighbouring countries.
 Others highlight the phenomenon of some gay Palestinians who live illegally in Israel; Israel has historically been against granting asylum to such individuals, but has changed this in recent years, with legal protections being established for LGBTQ Palestinians fleeing violence.
 Pro-Israel writers also argue that the term is not always applied to other countries that use similar strategies.
 Ido Aharoni, former head of the Brand Israel project, responded to such criticism, saying: "We are not trying to hide the conflict, but broaden the conversation."
-Shaul Ganon of the Israeli-based LGBTQ rights group Aguda, assessed the dispute this way: "Each side is trying to gain some points.
+Shaul Ganon of the Israeli-based LGBTQ rights group Aguda claimed that "each side is trying to gain some points.
 The truth is the only one who gets screwed by this is the Palestinian gays."
 According to Atshan, "the critiques leveled against [anti-pinkwashing activists] are often not well founded or ethically deployed.
 It is particularly disconcerting when supporters of Israel instead cast Israeli state sources of victimization as saviors of queer Palestinians."
-He also argues that anti-pinkwashing can go too far when activists prioritize the struggle against Israeli occupation and only bring up LGBTQ issues in order to criticize Israel.
+He also argues that anti-pinkwashing can go too far when activists prioritize the struggle against Israeli occupation and only bring up LGBTQ issues to criticize Israel.

 After the 2011 Gaza Freedom Flotilla, an Israeli actor created a hoax video in which he pretended to have been turned away from the flotilla because he was gay.
 The video was promoted by the Israeli prime minister's office.